-- local access is maintained (see 15.5 Maintaining access for details) - access to our garbage compactors and recycling hubs is maintained (see 15.5.5 for details) - appropriate traffic control devices are used (see 15.8 below for details) - Reserved Parking permits are obtained as required (see 15.7.6(c) for details). - (ii) All traffic management considerations apply in laneways with through access.
+- local access is maintained (see 15.5) - access to our garbage compactors and recycling hubs is maintained (see 15.5.5) - appropriate traffic control devices are used (see 15.8) - Reserved Parking permits are obtained as required (see 15.7.6(c)). - (ii) All traffic management considerations apply in laneways with through access.